learn-co-curriculum/phase-0-git-version-control-basics/README.md

  1 file changed, 4 insertions(+), 0 deletions(2)
 ```

-**A faster way to capture all outstanding changes for files that are _already
-being tracked_ in a commit is to use `git commit -am "Our commit message"`,
-where the `a` refers to adding 'all changes' and `m` assigns a commit message
+The `-a` flag refers to adding 'all changes' on all tracked files and `-m`
-of `"Our commit message"`.**
+specifies a commit message of `"Updates README.md"`.
+To review some of your
+Unix CLI skills, this could also be written as: `git commit -a -m "Updates README.md"`

+Good work!

+## Conclusion

 Commits are amazingly powerful in Git.
-With a commit you can move your project
-back to a past commit and throw away bad ideas.
-You can tell Git to create a new
-"parallel universe" based off of a past commit and you can start working in that
-universe and decide later to keep that work or throw it away.
-We'll cover these
-more advanced features later.

-## Conclusion
+They are the heart of many of Git's advanced
+features.
+Understanding the basic workflow of Git initialization and setup
+is the foundation for success.

-To make a new Git repository out of a directory—which we'll only have to do once
+To make a new Git repository out of a directory &mdash; which we'll only have to do once
-per project—use `git init`.
+per project &mdash; use `git init`.
 Whenever you make a change to a file or create a
 new file, you can check the status of these changes with `git status`.
 When
-you're ready to keep track of changes, you can add them individually with the
+you're ready to preserve changes, you can `git add` them individually with the
-`git add <filename or path>` command, or collectively with the `git add .`
+`git add <filename or path>` command.
-command.

 Once your changes have been added, use `git commit -m` to commit them
 with a explanatory message.

 If we've followed all these steps, our `my-git-project` directory is now a `git`
 repository.
-We can retain the directory as a sandbox for Git experimentation, or
+We can retain the directory as a sandbox for Git experimentation.
-delete or ignore it.

 ## Resources